Lub4ikChe/test-task-pokemon/README.md

 ## Install

 Donwload the project
-After that use command `yarn` in project root directory to load node_modulse
+After that use command `yarn` in project root directory to load node_modules

 ## Available Scripts